 What do you think about going public with student projects?
 What has been your experience with promoting student work outside the classroom and school?
 What other ways might we create authentic audiences for student work?
 I’d love to know what you think.

 This is the tenth post in a series on my “Dive Into Project-based Learning.”
 I’ve planned one last post to share some final thoughts on this first “dive” into PBL, and I’ll include some student comments and reflections, too.
 I should have it ready to go next week.
-I will spend the rest of this week on the Martin Institute Conference.
+I will spend the rest of this week at the Martin Institute Conference.
 If you are there, please track me down and introduce yourself.
 If you want to follow the conference online, you can follow the #MICON13 hashtag on Twitter.
 If you want to read more about my first experience with PBL consider reading about my professional goal, my research and resources, the genesis of the idea, our project brainstorms, the rubric design, our need to know, our inquiry, our innovation, and feedback friends.